pymupdf/PyMuPDF/docs/font.rst

    .. method:: has_glyph(chr, language=None, script=0, fallback=False)

-      Check whether the unicode *chr* exists in the font or some fallback font.
+      Check whether the unicode *chr* exists in the font or (option) some fallback font.
 May be used to check whether any "TOFU" symbols will appear on output.

       :arg int chr: the unicode of the character (i.e. *ord()*).
       :arg str language: the language -- currently unused.